ArcanaFramework/arcana/docs/source/data_model.rst

 * :class:`.common.Json`
 * :class:`.common.Directory`

-:class:`FileGroup` sub-classes specify the files and directories expected in the file group, converters from alternative file formats, and may also contain methods for accessing the headers and the contents of files (e.g. :class:`.medimage.Dicom` and :class:`.medimage.NiftiGzX`).
-Arcana will automatically convert between file formats when there is a mismatch between the format of the item stored in the dataset and that required by a pipeline when a converter is specified.
-See :ref:`adding_formats` for detailed instructions on how to specify new file formats and conversions between them.
+File-group classes specify the extensions of the expected files/directories, converters from alternative file formats, and may also contain methods for accessing the headers and the contents of files where applicable (e.g. :class:`.medimage.Dicom` and :class:`.medimage.NiftiGzX`).
+Where a converter is specified from an alternative file format is specified, Arcana will automatically run the conversion between the format required by a pipeline and that stored in the data store.
+See :ref:`adding_formats` for detailed instructions on how to specify new file formats and converters between them.

-On the command line, file formats are specified by *<full-module-path>:<class-name>*, e.g. ``arcana.data.formats.common:Text``.
+As with data stores, file formats are specified in the CLI by *<module-path>:<class-name>*, e.g. ``arcana.data.formats.common:Text``.
 However, if the format is in a submodule of ``arcana.data.formats`` then that prefix can be dropped for convenience, e.g. ``common:Text``.

 .. _data_columns: